Grob G 109: Technical description (G 109B / Vigilant T1)

-The G109B was developed after series production of the G109A which itself followed a number of early prototypes with differing wing spans, configurations etc. The G109B addressed several issues learnt from operation of the earlier G109A which included improvements to power (95Hp up from 80Hp on the G109A), performance of the wings when wet, crosswind behaviour and limits and cockpit space.
+The G 109B was developed after series production of the G 109A, which itself followed a number of early prototypes with differing wingspans, configurations etc. The G 109B addressed several issues learnt from operation of the earlier G 109A, which included improvements to power; (71 kW up from 60 kW on the G 109A, performance of the wings when wet, crosswind behaviour, and limits and cockpit space.

-The G109B aircraft is a low-wing cantilever motor glider, with a T-tail, folding (and detachable) wings, and side-by-side seating with dual controls.
-It is mainly constructed from glass-reinforced plastic and has a taildragger undercarriage arrangement.
-Entry and exit from the cockpit is via two perspex doors which open upwards individually – a modification from the original one-piece G109A canopy.
+The G 109B aircraft is a low-wing cantilever motor glider, with a T-tail, folding (and detachable) wings, and side-by-side seating with dual controls.
+It is mainly constructed from glass-reinforced plastic, and has a taildragger undercarriage arrangement.
+Entry and exit from the cockpit is via two acrylic glass doors which open upwards individually; a modification from the original one-piece G 109A canopy.
 The cockpit can be heated, providing that the engine is running, and the seat backs can be adjusted and cushions of differing thickness inserted to accommodate a range of body sizes.

-Total weight is around 1870 lb with a maximum load of 506 lb though this depends on mod state and history of the airframe, and is rarely above 200 kg on most examples.
-The RAF sought and obtained a number of military specific modifications; including a dispensation from Grob for operating the military variant aircraft to a Max AUW of 908 kg providing an extra 59 kg of useful load.
-The aircraft was not modified to allow this, and no changes to the operating procedures were required as the centre of gravity constraints were not exceeded.
-Grob have applied to EASA for permission to have an exception to the design standard (CS22) for the Grob 109B which would allow it to be certified to a similar 903 kg Max AUW however while the two objections received were rejected by EASA the authority has not yet taken the necessary rulemaking action to allow this.
+Total weight is around 850 kg, with a maximum load of 230 kg, though this depends on mod state and history of the airframe, and is rarely above 200 kg on most examples.
+The Royal Air Force (RAF) sought and obtained a number of military-specific modifications; including a dispensation from Grob for operating the military variant aircraft to a Max AUW of 908 kg providing an extra 59 kg of useful load.
+The aircraft was not modified to allow this, and no changes to the operating procedures were required, as the centre of gravity constraints were not exceeded.
+Grob have applied to EASA for permission to have an exception to the design standard (CS22) for the Grob G 109B which would allow it to be certified to a similar 903 kg Max AUW, however, while the two objections received were rejected by EASA, the authority has not yet taken the necessary rulemaking action to allow this.

-Cruising speed is in the region of 60–100 knots (110–190 km/h) on the 95 hp engine, which can give the aircraft a top speed of 130 kn.
-The engine (based on a Porsche air-cooled car unit) can be shut down in flight with its propeller blades feathered.
+Cruising speed is in the region of 60 to 100 kn on the 71 kW engine, which can give the aircraft a top speed of 130 kn.
+The engine (based on a Porsche air-cooled car unit) can be shut down in flight, with its propeller blades feathered.
 The aircraft then becomes a pure glider, with a best glide ratio of around 1:28.
-The Porsche-derived horizontally opposed air-cooled engine had the cylinder bore increase by Grob to make the engine 2.5-litre capacity and has had its Time Before Overhaul (TBO) increased by a technote to 1,600 hours after many examples run on condition reached up to or in excess of 4,000 hours in service.
+The Porsche-derived horizontally opposed air-cooled engine had its cylinder bore increased by Grob to make the engine 2.5 L displacement, and has had its Time Before Overhaul (TBO) increased by a technote to 1,600 hours after many examples run on condition reached up to or in excess of 4,000 hours in service.

-Under the current CAA LASORS document, the G109B can be classed as either a touring motor glider (TMG), or a self-launching motor glider (SLMG).
+Under the current United Kingdom Civil Aviation Authority (CAA) LASORS document, the G 109B can be classed as either a touring motor glider (TMG), or a self-launching motor glider (SLMG).

-Royal Air Force Vigilant T.1 lands at RIAT 2008, England.
+Royal Air Force Vigilant T1 lands at RIAT 2008, England.